zoom/videosdk-ui-toolkit-web/README.md

 To leave a Video SDK session, the user can click the red leave button.
 The host can also end the session for everyone, by clicking their red end button.

-You can also leave a session programatically by calling the `uitoolkit.closeSession` function:
+You can also leave a session programmatically by calling the `uitoolkit.closeSession` function:

 ```js
 uitoolkit.closeSession(sessionContainer)